-The Group plans on adopting the amendments for the reporting period ending 30 June 2024.
-The amendment is not expected to have a material impact on the financial statements once adopted.
+The Group plans on adopting the amendments for the reporting periods ending 30 June 2025.
+The impact of initial application is not yet known.

 2. Critical accounting estimates and judgements

 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that may have a financial impact on the entity and that are believed to be reasonable under the circumstances.